All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • NAD+ therapy: Supports cellular energy and may enhance overall vitality, including sexual energy.

-• Hormone optimization: Testosterone replacement or DHEA supplementation may be appropriate for individuals with documented hormonal deficiencies.
+• Hormone improvement: Testosterone replacement or DHEA supplementation may be appropriate for individuals with documented hormonal deficiencies.

 • Exercise: Regular physical activity improves blood flow, reduces inflammation, and boosts testosterone naturally.